1966 FIFA World Cup final: Influence

 In August 1966 a special 4d stamp marked ENGLAND WINNERS was issued by the Royal Mail to celebrate the victory.
 It soared in value to up to 15 shillings each on the back of public enthusiasm for the victory before falling back in value when the public realised it was not rare.

-Marking the 50th anniversary of England's World Cup victory in July 2016, ITV broadcast 1966 – A Nation Remembers, which was narrated by the actor Terence Stamp who attended every England game at the tournament.

 The World Cup win features in the song "Three Lions" (known by its chorus "Football's Coming Home"), the unofficial anthem of the England football team.
 England's win in the final also helped fans to create the "Two World Wars and One World Cup" chant.

-The match features in the fifth episode, (“Signal 30”) of season 5 of American period drama Mad Men, with one of the characters, Englishman Lane Pryce, watching and celebrating the game in a pub.

-2009 receipt of winners medals

-The players and staff of England's winning squad who did not get medals in 1966 received them on 10 June 2009 after a ceremony at 10 Downing Street in London.
-Initially, only the 11 players on the pitch at the end of the match received medals, but FIFA later awarded medals to every non-playing squad and staff member from every World Cup-winning country from 1930 to 1974.
+Belated presentations

+Haller collected the match ball after the final whistle, conforming to a German tradition that the losing team keeps the ball.
+In the build-up to Euro 96 in England, English tabloid newspapers suggested that a British tradition ought to apply, of giving the match ball to the scorer of a hat trick.
+A consortium of Daily Mirror, Virgin Group, and Eurostar paid Haller £80,000 for the ball and arranged a photo shoot at which he symbolically presented it to Hurst.
+The ball was then displayed in Waterloo Eurostar terminal, where Hurst and Haller's signatures faded in the sunlight.
+It was subsequently lent to the National Football Museum in Manchester.

+From 1930 to 1974, only those who played in the Final received World Cup winners' medals.
+In the 2000s FIFA retrospectively awarded medals to the other players and staff of each winning squad.
+Medals were presented at a ceremony at 10 Downing Street in London on 10 June 2009 to the relevant members of England's 1966 squad, or representatives in the case of those, such as manager Ramsey, who had died.